-Encrypted ransomware files can easily be recovered by restoring original files from the external backup device.
-This can be done only in case if you have a regular backup of your device data in an external Hard drive, SSD, SD card, Pen drive, cloud storage or any other storage device.
+Encrypted ransomware files can easily be recovered by restoring the original files from the external backup device.
+This can be done only in case you have a regular backup of your device data in an external Hard drive, SSD, SD card, Pen drive, cloud storage, or any other storage device.

 2. Recover Encrypted/Deleted ransomware data by Data Recovery Software

-If there is no backup available, then you can use data recovery software to recover encrypted files from Hard Drive, SD card, Pen Drive and any other storage device.
+If there is no backup available, then you can use data recovery software to recover encrypted files from a Hard Drive, SD card, Pen Drive, or any other storage device.

 3. Recover Encrypted/Deleted ransomware data by using Ransomware Data Recovery Services

 What if none of the above countermeasures worked?
 Then, the next step would be to move to Ransomware Virus Removal Services.
 Contact a renowned Professional Data Recovery Services company to recover your data from a ransomware attack.
 The services help you to recover your data seamlessly.